tacit443/ArcusX/README.md

 Solution

 ArcusX is a blockchain-powered freelance marketplace with transparent smart contracts.
 We reduce fees to ~2%, enable instant crypto-to-fiat settlement, and open borderless opportunities.
-(DocLink)

 Business Model